ProvisionGenie/ProvisionGenie/Docs/docs/architecturedecisions.md

 As part of our provisioning process, we delete the Teams Wiki from all created channels.
 We believe, that the Wiki is not a good place to store any kind of knowledge in.

 Of course our decision to delete the Wikis from all initial channels does not prevent users from adding a Wiki tab to an existing or manually created channel, but at least it is not the default behavior in a new Team.

-In the future, we want to automatically add a OneNote notebook.
+Optionally, we add the Notebook of the SharePoint site that backs the team, as a tab to the Channel **General** and already add the first note there.